Mark Malloch Brown: United Nations (1999–2006)

 Malloch Brown moved back to the United Nations as Administrator of the United Nations Development Programme (UNDP) in July 1999, remaining in this position until August 2005.

 He led the UN's creation of the Millennium Development Goals which were adopted at the UN Millennium Summit in December 2000, later recounting the draft had gone to the printers without an environmental goal when Malloch Brown passed the head of the UN environment programme in a corridor, leading to the rapid addition of MDG number 7.

-While serving as United Nations Development Programme Administrator, Malloch Brown spoke beside George Soros in 2002 suggesting that United Nations and Soros's Open Society Institute, as well as other organizations, work together to fund humanitarian functions.
+While serving as United Nations Development Programme Administrator, Malloch Brown spoke beside George Soros in 2002 suggesting that the United Nations and Soros's Open Society Institute, as well as other organizations, work together to fund humanitarian functions.

 In late 2002, Malloch Brown offered to assist talks between Hugo Chavez's Bolivarian government and the opposition, who was seeking to begin the process of attempting to recall Chávez a year later.
 His UNDP observers were chosen by Venezuela's National Electoral Council (CNE) to supervise the signature collection for the 2004 Venezuela recall.

 In this role Malloch Brown co-ordinated the UN's response to the 2004 Indian Ocean earthquake and tsunami.

 In January 2005 he was appointed Chef de Cabinet to UN Secretary-General Kofi Annan, whilst retaining his position as Administrator of UNDP for much of 2005.

 Malloch Brown was listed 7th in the Leaders and Revolutionaries section of the Time 100 in 2005.